Sonoran-Software/SonoranCMS-Documentation/integration-capabilities/in-game-integration-resources/gta-rp-integrations/available-resources/core.md

 Add the following to your `server.cfg`

 {% hint style="danger" %}
-It is very important that the `sonorancms_updatehelper` resource is not started manually.
+It is very important that the sonorancms_updatehelper resource is not started manually.
 Doing so may cause a server crash if updates are available due to a race condition.
+DO NOT start the whole [sonorancms] folder as that will also start the sonorancms_updatehelper which might cause crashing if it is started manually.
+Example of not what to do ensure [sonorancms]
 {% endhint %}

 ```javascript